Saief1999/utility-scripts/README.md

 ### Shortcuts To daily projects

-for that I create a script `open`
+for that, I created a script `open`

-I use this to open projects I work on daily, or files that I check regularly.
+I use this to open projects I work on daily or files that I check regularly.

 Check the `open` script for an example of usage.